EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Power Supply Wiring/README.md

 ## External Power Supply Method
-This step explains the connection from two external power supplies to each of the two MicroDriver stacks.
+This step explains the connection from two external power supplies to the front MicroDriver stack, and the back MicroDriver stack with the Master Board.
 The supply source is routed through an E-Stop switch.
 The following table lists the necessary tools, parts, and materials to complete this step.

 | Item | Quantity |
 | --- | --- |
 | XT30 Female Connector to 4mm Banana Plug Cable | 2 cables |